OPTIMIZATION

 Can a healthier gut microbiome resolve your skin issues?

 Yes, how to get clear skin may start with the gut.
-McHugh says she’s seen a difference in people’s skin when their treatment is focused on improving their gut health .
+McHugh says she’s seen a difference in people’s skin when their treatment is focused on improving their gut skin axis .
 “We think of the skin as a reflection of what’s going on inside your body,” she says.
 Sometimes, clearer skin is an unplanned side effect of treating the gut to improve conditions like SIBO and other gastrointestinal problems.
 “We often focus on treating the gut, and gas and bloating is gone, and then people notice they have really clear skin even though it wasn’t something they were trying to treat.
 But they feel like their skin is more radiant now that their gut is functioning well,” McHugh says.

 Of course, better gut health may not always be the only answer to skin problems.
 Skin conditions like acne and eczema can have a few different root causes, McHugh says.
 This is why Parsley Health’s clinicians and health coaches work with members to get to the bottom of it.
 “Acne, for example, can be hormonal .
 There can also be a stress component—same thing with eczema and rosacea,” McHugh explains.
 Stress plays a large role in skin health, and research also has found a connection between the gut and stress-related conditions, like anxiety , depression, and irritable bowel syndrome.
 So, it’s all interconnected, (which includes the skin-gut connection) even if we haven’t yet pinpointed how to easily solve it all for optimal health.